Guide to the main cities in Norway

 Are you looking for something spectacular?
 Do you want to explore the fjords and feel feel like a viking for a few hours?
 The the Lysefjord Safari with RIB boat from Stavanger is the perfect tour for you!

-On an annual basis, Preikestolen welcomes more visitors than any other trekking-destination in Norway!
-And it's no wonders, with the amazing views waiting at the top!
-On the Pulpit Rock Sunrise Hike you even get to experience the sunrise!
+On an annual basis, the Pulpit Rock welcomes more visitors than any other trekking-destination in Norway.
+And it's no wonder, considering the amazing views waiting at the top!
+On the Pulpit Rock Sunrise Hike you even get to experience the sunrise.

 Join in on a early-morning summer hike to the famous Kjerag boulder!
 Relax and savor the views while you’re transported by fjord cruise (included).
 During the hike you will experience stunning views of the spectacular Lysefjord!

 Tromsø is called the "Gateway to the Arctic" because it enjoys more Northern Lights than anywhere else in the world.
 The city also has two whole months of Midnight Sun.
 If you want to explore unique nature phenomenas, Tromsø is a "must" to visit.
 Read more about Tromsø HERE.

 Take a rib boat trip by night from Tromsø to see the Midnight Sun and surrounding nature in all it's glory.

 Ride up the famous Fjellheisen cable car to take in the breathtaking view of Tromsø and its surrounding mountains, fjord and islands, before warming up by a cozy fire with coffee, tea and traditional Norwegian Waffles.

 Tromsø played a pivotal part in many of history´s most important polar expeditions, and still does.
 On this guided walk through Tromsø town, with views across the water to the Arctic Cathedral, you will discover through Tromsø´s buildings, statues and monuments why Tromsø´s got the nickname “Gateway to the Arctic”.